Don't Stop the Music (Rihanna song)

-"Don't Stop the Music" is a song recorded by Barbadian singer Rihanna for her third studio album, Good Girl Gone Bad (2007).
+"Don't Stop the Music" is a song recorded by the Barbadian singer Rihanna for her third album, Good Girl Gone Bad (2007).
 It was released worldwide on September 7, 2007, as the album's fourth single by Def Jam Recordings.
 The song was written by Tawanna Dabney and its producers Stargate.
 Michael Jackson also received a songwriting credit for the sampling of the line "Mama-say, mama-sa, ma-ma-koosa" from his 1983 single "Wanna Be Startin' Somethin".
 Both Rihanna and Jackson were sued by Cameroonian musician Manu Dibango, who asserted that the hook originated in his 1972 song "Soul Makossa".
 "Don't Stop the Music" is a dance-pop track that features rhythmic devices used primarily in hip hop music.

 Many music journalists praised the sampling of the "Mama-say, mama-sa, ma-ma-ko-ssa" hook.
 The song received a number of accolades, including a Grammy Award nomination for Best Dance Recording.
 "Don't Stop the Music" reached number one in ten countries, including Australia, France, Germany, and Switzerland.
 In the UK, it reached number four on the UK Singles Chart and was certified triple platinum by the British Phonographic Industry (BPI).
 The single peaked at number three on the US Billboard Hot 100 and number one on the US Billboard Dance Club Songs charts.
 Certified sextuple platinum by the Recording Industry Association of America (RIAA), as of 2015, it has sold more than 3.7 million copies in the US.

 Anthony Mandler filmed the song's music video in Prague.
 In the video, Rihanna and her friends sneak into the back of a candy store that contains a secret club, and she parties with club-goers.
 The singer performed "Don't Stop the Music" at the 50th Annual Grammy Awards and the NRJ Music Awards in 2008, and included it on her Good Girl Gone Bad, Last Girl on Earth, Loud and Diamonds World Tour set lists.
 The American Society of Composers, Authors, and Publishers (ASCAP) recognized it as one of the most-performed songs of 2009.
 English recording artist Jamie Cullum released a cover of the song as the second single from his 2009 album The Pursuit, and his version charted in several European countries.